Lysxia/hashislife/README.md

 - *slowlife*: Naive cellular automaton simulation. (old)

-- *sparsemap*: A data type adapted to Life 1.06 format and more generally to sparse configurations (in terms of live cells)
+- *sparsemap*: A data type adapted to Life 1.06 format and more generally to sparse configurations (in terms of live cells) (old)

 - *main*, *Makefile* ...

+Currently unusable.

 ---